rachaelbay/Acropora-hyacinthus-transplant-experiment/README.md

 Description of files:

-*FitnessStats.R | Analysis of survival and growth data
+*FitnessStats.R                   Analysis of survival and growth data

-*GeneExpression.RWGCNA | analysis and correlations with fitness data
+*GeneExpression.RWGCNA            Analysis and correlations with fitness data